What kinds of information do the Libraries collect?

 - We collect and store personal information you submit via the Libraries' web-based management tools — such as forms related to asking reference questions, requesting and renewing books and saving search histories or resource preferences.
 We use this information to maintain your library account and to provide services to you.
 We do not make this information available to any other entity outside the Libraries, except as required by law or appropriate law enforcement procedures.

 Can I disable cookies and other tracking technologies?

 Yes.
 You can disable cookies and other web technologies in your browser preference settings.
 However, please keep in mind that doing so may mean some features of this website will not function properly.

-What are the privacy practices of the third-party tools you use?
+What are the privacy practices of the third-party tools the Libraries use?

 Our website contains links to websites and licensed databases that Duke University Libraries does not maintain or support.
 We use third-party tools for some of our library services (such as online chatting with a librarian and searching for materials via specialized widgets).
 Please note that Duke University Libraries is not responsible for the privacy practices or the content of these third parties.
 We encourage you to read the policies associated with these third-party tools before using the tools.

-Can I see the information you are maintaining in my library account?
+Can I see the information maintained in my library account?